 The data recorded by my barometric altimeter is wrong, can I correct this?

-If you suspect that your elevation data is incorrect, you can request an elevation lookup on Strava.com.
-Click on the "Elevation?" text under the elevation statistic in the overview (shown below.)
-A dialogue pops up with a button to "Correct Elevation."
+If you suspect that your elevation data is incorrect, you can request an elevation lookup on the Strava website.
+Click on the three-dot action menu in the left sidebar and select the option to "Correct Elevation."
 This button will only appear for data collected with a barometric altimeter (or in rare cases where a previous automatic elevation correction failed.)
-If you change your mind, click the text again to revert back to the original distance.
+If you change your mind, click the button again to revert back to the original elevation.

 I don't see an option to correct my elevation.